-We address the confusion stemming from conceptualising generalisation as a single problem.
-We present a formalism for understanding this class of problems (built on previous works \citep{ghoshWhyGeneralizationRL2021,hallakContextualMarkovDecision2015,harrisonADAPTZeroShotAdaptive2017,higginsDARLAImprovingZeroShot2018,songObservationalOverfittingReinforcement2019}), and what choices there are in specifying a generalisation problem.
-This is then grounded in choices made by specific benchmarks, and assumptions made to justify specific methods, which we discuss next.
-Finally, we propose several settings within generalisation which are underexplored but still vital for various real-world applications of RL, as well as many avenues for future work on methods that can solve different generalisation problems.
-We aim to make the field more legible to researchers and practitioners both in and out of the field, and make discussing new research directions easier.
+Using this formalism, we survey and examine the range of benchmarks available for ZSG in RL, and go on to discuss methods aimed at tackling different ZSG problems.
+Finally, we propose several settings within ZSG which are underexplored but still vital for various real-world applications of RL, as well as many avenues for future work on methods that can solve different generalisation problems.
+Throughout, we critically review the state of the field and provide recommendations for ensuring future research is robust and useful.
+We aim to make the field more legible to researchers and practitioners both in and out of the field and make discussing new research directions easier by providing a common reference and framework.
 This new clarity can improve the field, and enable robust progress towards more general RL methods.

-\paragraph{Scope.} We focus on a problem setting called zero-shot policy transfer.
-Here, a policy is evaluated zero-shot on a collection of environments different to those it was trained on.
-We discuss this setting and its restrictions more in \pararef{paragraph:0shottransfer}, but note here that this setting disallows any additional training in or data from the test environments, meaning methods such as domain adaptation and many meta RL approaches are not applicable.